JackBilbo/lxn-discus/README.md

 The Config-Page gives you access to various settings:

-- Ballast: A light version of ballast loading system that can even be used in flight - which would be shameless cheating of course!
+- Water Ballast System: A light version of ballast loading system that can even be used in flight - which would be shameless cheating of course!
 - Aircraft Settings: Options that are originally controlled by knobs and buttons around the display.
 Moved here to free up the buttons for future use.
-- Units: allows you to select the units of measurement to use for various categories or generally "metric" or "imperial" system.
+- Units of Measurement: allows you to select the units of measurement to use for various categories or generally "metric" or "imperial" system.
 Only "metric" or "imperial" settings have an effect on other instruments in the cockpit.
 Detailled settings only work inside the nav computer.
 - Interface Options: Settings for the Nav Interface:
   - "Readability Mode" can be activated here to get some bigger readouts (and less data fields)
   - toggle liftdot-trail on the map